0111001101111010/portableSublime/README.md

 portableSublime
 ===============

-Purpose: portability cross computers for self with tools. personal sublime and text editor
+Purpose: portability cross computers for self with tools.
+Found myself needing a place to store common configs and plugins I use for my sublime.

+**Do not store any person information on this personal sublime and text editor